jersou/deno-shell-stream/README.md

 These operators return a ShellStream :

 - `FromRun(cmd: string[] | string, opt?:` [RunOptions](#RunOptions) `)` →
-  generate a stream with each line of the stdout of the process.
+  generate a stream from each line of the stdout of the process.
 If cmd is a string, it will be parsed to array.
-- `FromFile(path: string)` → generate a stream with each line of the file.
+- `FromFile(path: string)` → generate a stream from each line of the file.
-- `FromArray(lines: string[])` → generate a stream with each element of the array.
+- `FromArray(lines: string[])` → generate a stream from each element of the array.
+- `FromString(line: string)` → generate a stream from line.
 - Pipe: [see bellow "Pipe chapter"](#Pipe)

 The startpoint are also available from static method of ShellStream :